-Prism is an open source mock server that can mimic your API’s behavior as if you already built it.
-Servers are generated from your OpenAPI v2/v3 (formerly known as Swagger) documents.
+Prism is an open source HTTP mock server that can mimic your API’s behavior as if you already built it.
+Mock HTTP servers are generated from your OpenAPI v2/v3 (formerly known as Swagger) documents.

 The waterfall model does not work well for building APIs.
 Learning at the very end what your potential consumers think about your software can be source of huge problems.
 With Prism you can move the feedback stage to the design phase of your API by providing a real server to use and play with.